nikomatsakis/babysteps/source/_drafts/opt-in.md

 non-pod, or `Send` to non-send, no error message will result until client code attempts to use an instance of that type.
-In general we have tried to avoid this sort of situation, and instead have each declaration contain enough information to check it indepenently of its uses.
+In general we have tried to avoid this sort of situation, and instead have each declaration contain enough information to check it independently of its uses.
 Issue #12202 describes this same concern, specifically with respect to stability attributes.